We Will Always Love You

 We Will Always Love You is the third studio album from Australian electronic group The Avalanches, released on 11 December 2020 through Modular Recordings.

-In March 2021 it was awarded the Australian Music Prize 2020.

-At the 2021 ARIA Music Awards, the album was nominated for Album of the Year, Best Group and Best Pop Release while Robert Chater was nominated for Producer of the Year, Tony Espie was nominated for Engineer of the Year and Jonathan Zawada was nominated for Best Cover Art for work on this album.

-At the J Awards of 2021, the album was nominated for Australian Album of the Year.
-At the 2021 Music Victoria Awards, the album was nominated for Best Victorian Album.
+It is their last album release with the Modular label before signing with Columbia Records in 2025.

 Background

 The Avalanches (Robbie Chater and Tony Di Blasi) released their second studio album, Wildflower, in 2016.
-As the album came 16 years after their debut Since I Left You, the group felt they now had a clean slate to work on new material.
+As the album came 16 years after their debut, Since I Left You, the group felt they now had a clean slate to work on new material.
 While on tour for Wildflower in early 2017, Chater left the tour to battle his alcoholism at a detox facility.
 Di Blasi continued the tour with a full backing band.
-After the tour completed, they began work on a new album.
+After the tour was completed, they began work on a new album.
 Before production began, Chater sold most of his collection of 7,000 records to nurture a fresh start.

 Production

-We Will Always Love You is built on sampling, but it is less of a plunderphonics record than the band's previous material.
+We Will Always Love You is built on sampling, but is less of a plunderphonics record than the band's previous material.
 Chater explained that making sample-based music is time-consuming.
-According to Chater, Since I Left You had 900 samples, and We Will Always Love You "still contains hundreds and hundreds of samples [...] fragmented across the record".
-The group set out to use samples as the basis of songs, but add instrumentation themselves to more easily and quickly build out the sound they were looking to achieve.
+According to Chater, Since I Left You had 900 samples, and We Will Always Love You "still contains hundreds and hundreds of samples [...] fragmented across the record."
+The group set out to use samples as the basis of songs, but added instrumentation to build out the sound they wanted to achieve more easily and quickly.
 The Avalanches brought in musician and friend Andrew Szekeres to help push production along in this manner.
-They also brought in guest vocalists because it takes less time than searching for samples for months.
-Chater still compared finding the right vocalist like searching for a sample.
+They also brought in guest vocalists because doing so took less time than searching for samples for months, although Chater still compared finding the right vocalist to searching for a sample.